Skip to content

 Summary

 Turning off mouse acceleration is a quick way to improve your computer’s responsiveness.
-By disabling the “Enhance pointer precision” option in your mouse settings, you ensure that your cursor moves in a straight, predictable line every time.
-This simple change helps you gain better accuracy for all your daily tasks and gaming sessions in gaming.
+When you disable “Enhance pointer precision” in your mouse settings, your cursor moves in a straight, predictable line every time.
+This change helps you improve accuracy in all your daily tasks and gaming sessions.

 Does disabling mouse acceleration improve aim in FPS games?